sharma-s7/travel_recommendation/README.md

-# 🌍 Roava — Frontend Web App
+# 🌍 Roava — Evokes Roaming & Travels

 **Roava** is a lightweight travel booking interface built using pure HTML, CSS, and JavaScript.
 It allows users to search for destinations, learn about the platform, and get in touch via a contact form—all wrapped in a responsive and visually appealing design.